 Note: No Submission and On Paper assignments still appear to students on their Assignments page.
 To avoid confusion, it is best to make a note in the description about the assignment so students will know whether or not a submission is required and if so, how they are supposed to submit it.

 Create Group Assignment

 As part of an assignment submission, Canvas lets you set up an assignment as a group assignment.
-If you want students to work together on the assignment as a group, check the This is a Group Assignment checkbox .
+You can also choose to grade students individually in group assignments.

 Require Peer Reviews